 Explainer: What is the Red Cross doing to help hostages taken from Israel?

-As a neutral intermediary, the International Committee of the Red Cross (ICRC) plays an important practical role once the release of hostages has been agreed.
+As a neutral intermediary, the International Committee of the Red Cross (ICRC) can play an important practical role once the release of hostages has been agreed.

-From day one, they have repeatedly called for access to the hostages so that they can check on their wellbeing, deliver any medicine they need, and allow them to exchange messages with loved ones.
+Since day one, the ICRC has called for the immediate and unconditional release of those being held.
+They have also called for access to the hostages so they can check on their wellbeing, deliver medicine, and provide contact with loved ones.

-But they have not yet been granted access to the hostages, and this is a source of deep frustration and grave concern.
+But the ICRC has not yet been granted access to the hostages, and this is a source of deep frustration and concern - for the families affected, and for our colleagues.

 Even if the location was known, the ICRC cannot force its way into where hostages are held.
-And they can only visit hostages and support relief operations if there is an agreement by the parties to the conflict.
+And they can only visit hostages if all parties agree.

 The ICRC must also receive all necessary assurances that colleagues can carry out their work safely.
 We explain more about ICRC’s role here.